fchoi0505/Bikesharing/README.md

 No challenges were encountered during the analysis.

 The results of converting the 'Tripduration' column datatype to a datetime datatype are held within a separate column, 'Trip Duration', to support the various visualizations against the two different trip duration datatypes.
+The updated csv file including the new 'Trip Duration' datetime column has been uploaded using git lfs.

 ## Summary